adobe/helix-status/README.md

 `newrelic` requires a New Relic [Admin's API Key](https://docs.newrelic.com/docs/apis/get-started/intro-apis/understand-new-relic-api-keys#admin) (read the docs, it's different from your API key, even when you are an Admin) that should be passed using either the `--auth` parameter or the `NEWRELIC_AUTH` environment variable.

+#### New Relic Synthetics Setup
-Note: you need to have [Multi-location Synthetics alert conditions](https://rpm.newrelic.com/api/explore/alerts_location_failure_conditions) enabled for your account.
+- Have [Multi-location Synthetics alert conditions](https://rpm.newrelic.com/api/explore/alerts_location_failure_conditions) enabled for your account.
 More information can be found [here](https://docs.newrelic.com/docs/multi-location-synthetics-alert-conditions).
+- Add `WSK_AUTH` keys as [secure credentials](https://docs.newrelic.com/docs/synthetics/new-relic-synthetics/using-monitors/secure-credentials-store-credentials-information-scripted-browsers) for all Adobe I/O Runtime namespaces: `WSK_AUTH_FOO` for namespace `foo`, `WSK_AUTH_FOO_BAR` for `foo-bar` etc.

 # Development